kunalchowdhury21/Linear-Regression-of-a-given-dataset-using-Python/About the project.md

   c.
 Visualising the training set results.
   d.
 Visualising the test set results.
   e.
 Predicting the result(Salary) of ____(input) year(s) of expirience.
-  d.
+  f.
+Predicting the training set results.
+  g.
 Predicting the test set rseults.
  3. Then we have finally predicted the errors along with accuracy.